pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 ## Individual Full Body HTTP Requests

-Pixie capture all network traffic that passes through your cluster (it supports both server and client-side tracing).
+Pixie captures all network traffic that passes through your cluster (it supports both server and client-side tracing).
 For the [supported protocols](http://localhost:8000/about-pixie/data-sources/#supported-protocols), this visibility extends into the full HTTP request and response body.

 Let's inspect the contents of the erroring HTTP requests: